cea-hpc/modules/doc/source/modulefile.rst

  Set the current working directory to *directory*.

+.. mfcmd:: complete shell name body

+ Define shell completion for command *name* with specified *body* if *shell* is the current shell under which :file:`modulecmd.tcl` was invoked. *Body* corresponds to argument options accepted by the shell command which defines completion.
+When a *modulefile* is unloaded, :mfcmd:`complete` becomes :mfcmd:`uncomplete`.

+ The following *shells* are supported: bash, tcsh, bash and fish.
+Please refer to the documentation of these shells to learn how to define completion.
+The command is ignored if an unsupported shell is specified.

+ .. only:: html

+    .. versionadded:: 5.1

 .. mfcmd:: conflict modulefile...

  :mfcmd:`conflict` controls whether or not the *modulefile* will be loaded.